AnnaKolb/Anna-Animals-client/server/README.md

 * DB_PASSWORD="your password"
 * DB_HOST="usually localhost"

+# TO START
-then just type in "node (or nodemon) index.js" into the command line
+Type in "node (or nodemon) index.js" into the command line